actuarial-data-science/Tutorials/7 - The Art of Natural Language Processing/NLP_Pipeline_Example.md

 text = "In H.P.
 Lovecraft's short story 'The Call of Cthulhu', the author states that in S. Latitude 47° 9', W. Longitude 126° 43' the great Cthulhu dreams in the sea-bottom city of R'lyeh." print(text)
 ```

+    In H.P.
+Lovecraft's short story 'The Call of Cthulhu', the author states that in S. Latitude 47° 9', W. Longitude 126° 43' the great Cthulhu dreams in the sea-bottom city of R'lyeh.

 We follow the NLP pipeline:
 - conversion of text to lowercase;